Imago

 — Alan Saunders (@ASaunders_PGH) April 25, 2026

-Lemon was still on the phone with the Steelers when his agent informed him he was going to Philadelphia, a move that underscored just how popular he was after a 2025 season where he racked up 1,156 yards and 11 touchdowns on 79 receptions.
+NFL rules permit teams that aren’t on the clock to reach out to prospects, provided they don’t disrupt the active team’s communication.
+Hence, the Steelers could face NFL discipline.
+Lemon was still on the phone with the Steelers when his agent informed him he was going to Philadelphia.
+This heavy demand underscored just how popular he was after a 2025 season where he racked up 1,156 yards and 11 touchdowns on 79 receptions.

 While the NFL is likely to investigate the matter of why a franchise was on a call with a player before being called, many are also eagerly waiting to see how the pick shapes the future.
 Whether the Steelers dodged a bullet or let a star slip through their fingers will now become one of the most scrutinized storylines of the season.